-As storage resource management (SRM) tools become easier to implement and to use, the potential for a quick return on investment (ROI) increases, and IT shops gain the ability to reclaim larger amounts of
+As storage resource management (SRM) tools become easier to implement and to use, the potential for a quick return on investment (ROI) increases, and IT shops gain the ability to reclaim larger amounts of unused storage.

 Additional benefits of SRM tools include a better understanding of their storage environments and an enhanced ability to plan for newer technologies such as thin provisioning and a negotiation advantage with vendors, according to Valdis Filks, a research director for storage technologies and strategies at Gartner Inc.